Neek0tine/bmkg-cli/README.md

 # cloudscrapper

-`cloudscrapper` is a python program used to simply gather information about weather in Indonesian by means of web scrapping.
+`cloudscrapper` (pun intended) is a python program used to simply gather information about weather in Indonesian by means of web scrapping.
 Utilizing `requests` and `beautifulsoup4` module, this program simply output the weather condition at current time, without GUI hassle.

 ## Usage